 Special education teachers need strong communication skills to explain concepts to learners with differing abilities.
-They also need excellent writing skills for drafting individualized education programs (IEPs) and progress reports for other teachers, school administrators, social workers, and parents.
+They also need excellent writing skills to draft individualized education programs (IEPs) and progress reports for other teachers, school administrators, social workers, and parents.

 - Interpersonal Skill

-Collaboration plays an important role in the work of special education teachers and paraprofessionals.
 When writing IEPs, teachers often must interview the student, the parents or guardians, and other educators.
 They also need to build and maintain positive working relationships with all interested parties to effectively implement IEPs.

 - Resource Facilitation